Ruth-ikegah/Ruth-ikegah/README.md

 ### Hi there 👋
 I'm Ruth Ikegah from Nigeria.
-I'm a Python developer, Microbiologist, technical writer, open source enthusiast and a people's person.
+I'm a Python developer, Microbiologist, Technical writer, Open Source enthusiast and a people person.

 - 🌱 I’m currently learning Django